 The Australian Packaging Covenant Organisation (APCO) works with government and businesses to reduce the environmental impact of packaging in Australia.

-By becoming a member of APCO, businesses receive guidance on how to improve the sustainability of their packaging.
-They also agree to shared commitments and responsibilities to reduce the environmental impact of their packaging.
+APCO members receive guidance on how to improve the sustainability of their packaging.
+Members agree to shared commitments and responsibilities to reduce the environmental impact of their packaging.

 Australia’s 2025 National Packaging Targets